Rohithv07/Docker/README.md

 - `kubectl get pv` :- gets all the persistent volume

 - `kubectl get pvc` :- gets all the persistent volume claim

+### Secrets

+* Securely stores a piece of information in the cluster such as a database password or any other sensitive information

+* `kubectl create secret generic <secret_name> --from-literal key=value`

+* `kubectl get secrets` - to get the list of created secrets